Dynamic stall reattachment revisited: Experimental material and methods

-The surface pressure distribution was recorded using \num{41} pressure transducers mounted along the central cross-sectional plane of the airfoil.
-The pressure data were sampled at a rate of \qty{6}{\kilo\hertz} and integrated to obtain the lift and moment coefficients.
+The surface pressure distribution was recorded using \num{41} differential pressure transducers (type Kulite XCQ-093) mounted along the central cross-sectional plane of the airfoil (see \cite{Mulleners2013} or \cref{fig:LEarea} for the location of the pressure sensors).
+The pressure data were sampled at a rate of \qty{6}{\kilo\hertz} for a duration of \qty{15}{s}, which corresponds to approximately \num{80} cycles for the highest pitching frequency and \num{40} for the lowest frequency.
+The airfoil surface pressure distributions were integrated to obtain the lift and moment coefficients.
 The leading-edge suction parameter is evaluated following the procedure explained in \citet{Deparday2019}.
 The procedure involves determining the leading-edge suction vector by integrating pressure data from \num{13} unsteady pressure sensors positioned within the front \qty{10}{\percent} of the airfoil.
 The experimental leading-edge suction parameter, \kindex{A}{0}, is then obtained by projecting the leading-edge suction vector along the chord-wise direction, following the approach of \citet{Katz_Plotkin_2001}.